foundersandcoders/oauth-workshop/step2.md

    sign-in service).

-Technically, the spec only mandates that the _authorisation_ server (Github, in the context of this workshop) must require the use of TLS.
-But let's go ahead and make our application's server operate on a secure connection too :smile:
+So technically, the spec only mandates that the _authorisation server_ (Github, in the context of this workshop) use TLS.
+But it's pretty clear that it is severe for our server (the "client server" in this context) not to use it.
+Let's go ahead and make our application's server operate on a secure connection too :smile:

 First of all, now that you're swapping pairs, you'll want to swap computers too.
 This is a good habit to get into, partly so that your Github contribution graphs reflect an equal contribution to the project.
 (Bragging rights!)
 It's also nice to be able to code on your own machine, with your own setup...particularly if you're a vim user :speak_no_evil:.
 Aaaaand one last benefit - you get to try out your project on multiple machines.
 This can mean that your project gets used on different operating systems, and maybe on different browsers. :tada: